 Place a large skillet over medium-high heat.
-Add 2 tablespoons of the oil.
+Add half of the oil.
 When shimmering hot, add half of the cabbage wedges, cut-side down.
 Sear until the side touching the pan is golden brown, 3 to 4 minutes.
 Flip and repeat on the other cut side.
 Transfer to a large, shallow baking dish.
 Repeat with the remaining oil and cabbage wedges.
-Season with 1 teaspoon salt and 1/2 teaspoon pepper.
+Season with salt and pepper.

 Return the skillet to medium-high.
 Add the broth, thyme, and garlic powder.
 Bring to a boil, then reduce the heat and simmer for 5 minutes.